FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

     def forward(self, observations: torch.Tensor):
 ```

 Starting with the convolution filters, we want to increase the number of filters to extract information while allowing our max pooling layers to decrease the height and width of the input frames.
 Of course, we're also constrained by training speed so we'll keep our filter count resonable.
-We'll be putting both the time *t* and *t-1* agent observations through the CNN, so we also use a flatten layer at the end so we can concatenate the observations for the memory cell.
+We'll be putting both the time *t* and *t-1* agent observations through the CNN, so we also use a flatten layer at the end so we can concatenate the observations for the LSTM layer.

 ```python
 self.cnn = nn.Sequential(